Teifoon/AdHocAtliqHardware/README.md

 ## **Key Questions Answered**

 The requests answer critical business questions about market presence, product growth, customer behavior, and sales performance.
-They provide insights into top-performing products, segments, channels, and customers, as well as trends across time periods and regions.
+They provide insights into top-performing products, segments, channels, and customers, as well as trends across time periods and regions. (more detailed insights after each SQL [Query]())

 ---
 ## **Tools Used**